 Prospective MSc postgraduate course information

-We offer a range of Masters of Science courses in:
+We offer a range of Master of Science courses in:

 MSc Petroleum Geoscience

 The MSc in Petroleum Geoscience is a one-year, full-time, multidisciplinary course that aims to train multi-skilled petroleum geoscientists for the modern petroleum industry.
 It covers key petroleum geoscience and related subjects, and their application to the exploration and production of hydrocarbons.
-The course begins in early October and runs through to the end of September of the following year.
 It is recognised for the award of the Master of Science degree and the Diploma of Imperial College (DIC).
 The course is accredited by the Geological Society of London.

 “IC petroleum geology graduates are among the most professionally prepared of all geoscience graduates in the world”

 (Bob Stewart, ExxonMobil Exploration Co., Global Geoscience Recruiting Manager)

 Find out more about the MSc in Petroleum Geoscience.

 MSc Petroleum Engineering is a one-year, full-time programme, designed to train professionals in the work-flow concepts now prevailing in the oil and gas industries.
 The MSc Petroleum Engineering programme is accredited by the UK Engineering Council so that graduates with appropriate first degrees and relevant professional experience qualify for the CEng (Chartered Engineer) designation.
 The UK CEng in turn has reciprocal standing in Europe and as such engineers are entitled to use the EUR ING designation.
 The course begins in early October, and leads to award of a Master of Science (MSc) degree and to the Diploma of Imperial College (DIC).

 Find out more about the MSc Petroleum Engineering.